 And seeing that level of love reflected from us, even when they behave in ways more likely to evoke shame than pride, will also help teach them compassion for others.

-Teach Them It’s Okay to Be Wrong
+8. Teach Her It’s Okay to Be Wrong

 If we want our daughters to grow into well-rounded, respectable women, we need to let them see us make mistakes – and own up to them.
 Allowing Pixie and Elfin to see we’re fallible is how we can instil humbleness and humility in them; traits which will stand them in good stead for the future.

-Show Them Your Weaknesses
+9. Show Her Your Weaknesses

 As their daddy, our girls will view you as almost omnipotent.
 This is no bad thing while they are tiny, but as they develop into young ladies it’s a dangerous belief to hold on to.